adelowo/portfolio/_posts/2015-12-14-the-need-to-use-a-template-engine.md

 > A nice article on the MVC pattern is that of [Martin Fowler on GUI Architectures](http://martinfowler.com/eaaDev/uiArchs.html)

-Back to the present day ; Now that every sane developer is "separating his concerns",we got a lot more 'saner' (is that even grammatically correct ?).
-You see,folks were creating `View` classes that rendered data to the user,in doing so,it (the View object) allowed the pseudo-variable `$this` to be used outside an object (which is a no-no ) i.e the files containing the HTML markup.
+Back to the present day ; Now that every sane developer is "separating his concerns", better, robust and maintainable applications have been built.
+You see,folks were creating `View` classes that rendered data to the user,in doing so,it (the View object) allowed the pseudo-variable `$this` to be used outside an object (which still messes up the templates ) i.e the files containing the HTML markup.
 Here's an example from an open-source framework for building User Authentication systems, [Huge](https://github.com/panique/huge).

 {% highlight php %}